AndrewZoldy/Boechera/README.md

 >Total without unknowns : *summary length of each contigs which passed through plants-filter without unknown contigs*

-**Watch out!** Plants-filtering does not guarantee elimination of every plants species in your data, because script filters it according to a dictionary.
+**Watch out!** Plants-filtering does not guarantee elimination of every plants species in your data, because script filters it according to a dictionary within.
 If you will find new plants species, please, update current version of dictionary.